-A mistake that many youth ministers have made is taking a job because it’s available.
-I’ve met youth ministers who have said YES without looking at a job description or knowing anything more about the parish than what it’s called.
-This approach is dangerous, and probably one of the main reasons turnover is so high.
+Unfortunately, many youth workers take a job simply because it’s available.
+I’ve met youth ministers who’ve said “yes” without looking at a job description or knowing anything more than the church name.
+This approach is dangerous and probably one reason turnover is so high in the field.

-Whether you are looking for a ministry job or thinking about starting over, make sure you know the answers and like them, before you say YES.
+Are you looking for a youth ministry job or thinking about starting over?
+First make sure you know (and like) the answers to the questions below.

-4 Questions To Ask Before Taking A Job In Youth Ministry
+4 Questions to Ask Before a Youth Ministry Career Move

 1. How would you define success in this position?

 Before you take any job, it’s essential to know what people expect.
-When you ask them to define success, you are asking them for a vision.
-If you don’t see yourself feeling motivated by what they tell you, then it’s probably best to leave.
+When you ask them to define success, you’re asking for a vision.
+If you don’t feel motivated by what they tell you, then it’s probably best to leave.

-Don’t tell yourself that you can change their vision to match yours.
+Don’t tell yourself you can change their vision to match yours.
 If it’s misaligned, you’ll cause unneeded stress and conflict.
-While you can disagree on strategy, having a different idea of success is harmful to you and the church.
-And remember just because you disagree doesn’t make either of you bad people.
+Although you can disagree on strategy, having a different idea of success is harmful to you and the church.
+And remember: Just because you disagree doesn’t make either of you bad people.

 2. What is the flow of the schedule and calendar?